danielfenske/react-gallery/README.md

 ## Description

-Welcome to Daniel's highlight of 2021!
+Welcome to my highlight of 2021!
 The scope of this project was to create a dynamic photo gallery that allowed users to toggle between an image and its description.
 There is also a "like" feature will increase the like count when the heart is clicked.

 ### Instructions
 Click on an image to learn more about a photo.
 If you deem a photo worthy of your satisfaction, click the heart icon on the bottom left of the screen!